The site is temporarily down due to maintenance. Sorry for the inconvenience.

 Credibility

-They affect calcium metabolism and have a positive effect on bone mass.
-Low estrogen levels are associated with decreased bone mineralization, leading to easy fractures and postmenopausal osteoporosis.
+It affects calcium metabolism and has a positive effect on bone mass.
+Low estrogen levels lead to decreased bone mineralization, which increases the risk of fractures and postmenopausal osteoporosis.

 In men: Infertility, disorders of the hypothalamic-pituitary-gonadal system, gynecomastia and tumor of the testicles, hyperplasia of the adrenal cortex, osteoporosis.